 Considering cooling and heating made up a large proportion of my energy costs, I focused on them a lot.
 I set my thermostat to 68 degrees to ensure that my heating system used less energy.
-From studies, there is evidence that you can save almost 10% on cooling and heating by adjusting the thermostat by 7 to 10 degrees for 8 hours in a day from its routine setting.
 I discovered that I already had a programmable thermostat and just needed to start using it!

 I reduced my water heating bill by using less hot water (and made sure my showerheads and faucets were high-efficiency products), insulating the water heater and turning down the water heater thermostat, and using cold water for washing clothes.

 Additionally, I ensured the efficiency of my air filtration system.
 I replaced my furnace filters regularly because dirty ones reduce airflow.
 This leads to an overworked heating component hence increasing the energy costs.